jim45002/torrc_util/README.md

 # Build Instructions
 This source code was built using the cmake build tool.
 The instrutions below may also work on Debian.
-If you have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n or email hotmethods@protonmail.com with any questions.
+As with any software application, there will be bugs in the source code.
+Please send any issues you find with the application, or any questions you have, to the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n or email hotmethods@protonmail.com with any questions.
+If you have problems with the build instruction please send the details to the previous mentioned email addresses.

-To build torrc_util on Ubuntu Linux install you'll need Qt5, MarbleWigdet, and Curl:
+To build torrc_util on Ubuntu Linux install you'll need Qt5 library, MarbleWigdet library, and Curl commmand-line utility:

 <b>Qt5</b>: To install Qt5 go to https://www.qt.io/download and follow the download instructions.
 Extract the zipped file and make sure cmake points to it's cmake libs,  usually (Qt5.x.x/5.x.x/gcc_64/lib/cmake/the-qt-library) in the extracted download.

-<b>MarbleWidget</b>: Marble can be downloaded at https://github.com/KDE/marble (note: Marble depends on Qt5, make sure the Marble CMakeLists.txt points to your downloaded Qt5) Cmake will give an error if it's not able to find the Qt5 libs.
-You'll probably need to specify the location in your CMake file.
+<b>MarbleWidget</b>: Marble can be downloaded at 'https://github.com/KDE/marble', you'll need to build the source code and install it.
+To build the source, extract the zipped file cd into the directory created by the extracted zipped file, create a directory called build or whatever name you choose, cd into that directory, at the command-line type cmake-gui ../ or cmake ../ if there are any path issues cmake will report the errors.
+It's best to use cmake-gui to fix the path errors (note: Marble depends on Qt5, make sure the Marble CMakeLists.txt points to your downloaded Qt5), click the items in list to find the library paths that weren't found.
+Cmake will give an error if it's not able to find the Qt5 libs.
+You'll probably need to specify the location in your cmake file.
 The easiest way to do this is by using cmake-gui tool.
 Cmake-gui can be installed on Ubuntu at the command line using 'sudo apt install cmake-gui', use cmake-gui just as cmake is used.

 <b>Curl</b>: Curl comes with the default Ubuntu installation.
 It can be installed at the command line using 'sudo apt install curl'